Reale Museo di Fisica e Storia Naturale: Origins

 In the 1760s Grand Duke of Tuscany Peter Leopold, urged by the Florence scientific community, decided to rearrange the scientific and natural history collections that were put together by the Medici family and increased in the following centuries.

-In 1763 physician and naturalist Giovanni Targioni Tozzetti had already catalogued the natural specimens housed in the Galleria Imperiale in Florence.
-In 1766 the Grand Duke instructed Trentine physiologist Felice Fontana to gather the collections of scientific instruments housed in the Pitti Palace.
-In 1771 he also collected a large part of the Medici instruments that were kept in the Stanzino delle Matematiche (Mathematics Room) of the Uffizi Gallery.
-Restoration works of the Torrigiani Palace, that had to become home to the Reale Museo di Fisica e Storia Naturale, began in 1772.
+In 1763, physician and naturalist Giovanni Targioni Tozzetti had already catalogued the natural specimens housed in the Galleria Imperiale in Florence.
+In 1766, the Grand Duke instructed Trentine physiologist Felice Fontana to gather the collections of scientific instruments housed in the Pitti Palace.
+In 1771, he also collected a large part of the Medici instruments that were kept in the Stanzino delle Matematiche (Mathematics Room) of the Uffizi Gallery.
+Restoration works of the Torrigiani Palace, which had to become home to the Reale Museo di Fisica e Storia Naturale, began in 1772.

 On the iniziative of the Grand Duke, Fontana was surrounded with a small group of young scholars which included Giovanni Fabbroni, with whom Fontana established a close relationship.

 The museum was officially opened in 1775 under the direction of Fontana, who was supported by Fabbroni as deputy director.